Frequently Asked Questions

-Cleanse: H2Ocean® Foam soap or an anti-bacterial soap can be and should be used as much as possible during the critical healing days of the tattoo (24 to 72 hours).
-Dispense the foam into the palm of your clean hands and apply onto the tattoo.
-H2Ocean foam soap is a waterless cleaner for on the go body art collectors, however any other anti-bacterial soap, unless otherwise stated, shall be rinsed away from the tattoo with luke-warm water after every application.
+Cleanse: using anti-bacterial soap can be and should be used as much as possible during the critical healing days of the tattoo (24 to 72 hours).
+Anti-bacterial soap shall be rinsed away from the tattoo with luke-warm water after every application.
 NO SOAKING OR SWIMMING!
 Be aware of where you are, what you touch and whom or what touches your tattoo.
 Keep in mind that a fresh tattoo is a surface wound, and infections can be obtained from most any person or surface.

 What can I wear after getting my new tattoo?

 Wear something old, but clean to bed the first couple of nights.
 Most tattoos will “ooze” and seep clear plasma and excess ink for the first day and night.
 This is normal but can stain sheets and clothes.
 If your tattoo sticks to your clotting or clean sheets, use some warm water to loosen the dried plasma.
 Do not just pull the dry item off of your tattoo, because you may damage the tattoo and your skin and bleeding can occur causing the tattoo to not heal properly.

 Can I use lotion on my tattoo?